PY7015 - Research Methods (2019/20)

 The module will be assessed by one piece of coursework and two examinations.
 The coursework will be a collection of Psychology Research Exercises based around research design, research ethics, and report writing.
 This assessment is linked to material covered in the first part of the module.
-The SPSS Examination will assess students’ abilities to use the Statistical Package for the Social Sciences (SPSS) to manipulate and analyse quantitative data within SPSS.
-The Seen Examination will focus on the interpretation description and analysis of quantitative data, as well as on methods of data collection and analysis for qualitative research.
+The Quantitative Methods Examination will assess students’ conceptual understanding of quantitative analysis techniques, as well as their ability to appropriately design, describe and interpret quantitative analysis of data. .
+The Qualitative Methods Examination will focus on students’ understanding of methods of data collection, and analysis for qualitative research.

 American Psychological Association.
 (2010).
 Publication manual of the American Psychological Association (6th ed.).
 Washington, DC.